Princess Cut Diamonds Guide for Ideal Proportions, Color & Clarity

 Cut

-Since the GIA does not assign a cut grade to princess cut diamonds, you must have a basic idea of their ideal proportions to make an informed decision.
-Ideally, a depth of 62-74% and a 58-70% table is preferred.
+Since the GIA does not assign a cut grade to princess cut diamonds, buyers must have a basic idea of their ideal proportions to make an informed decision.
 Follow our chart below carefully for a thorough examination.

 Color

-Avoid it in D-G color.
-H-J colors are not often affected by it negatively and might in fact benefit from it.
+Avoid it in D to G colors.
+H and J colors are not often negatively affected and might benefit from it.

 Clarity

-For up to 1 carat princess cut diamonds, SI1 and even at times SI2 is safe.
-For above 1.5 carat, a minimum SI1 or VS2 is recommended.
+For up to 1 carat princess cut diamonds, SI1 and, even at times, SI2 clarity grades are safe.
+For above 1.5 carats, a minimum SI1 or VS2 is recommended.

 Certification